Xanadu (musical)

 Xanadu is a musical comedy with a book by Douglas Carter Beane and music and lyrics by Jeff Lynne and John Farrar, based on the 1980 film of the same name, which was, in turn, inspired by the 1947 Rita Hayworth film Down to Earth.
 The title refers to Xanadu, the site of the Mongolian emperor Kublai Khan's summer palace.

 The musical opened on Broadway in 2007 and ran for over 500 performances.
+Unlike the 1980 film, it was generally well-received by critics upon opening.
 It earned an Outer Critics Circle Award for Best Musical and a Drama Desk Award for Best Book.
 It was also nominated for Tony Awards for Best Musical and Best Book.
 The US Tour officially began on December 15, 2009, at the Segerstrom Performing Arts Center.

 Background

 The 1980 film on which Xanadu is based barely recouped its $20 million production budget at the box office and received uniformly unfavorable reviews, but the soundtrack was a commercial hit, as were several of the songs singularly.
 Although the film was nominated for six Razzies, winning one for Worst Director, it became a cult classic.
 Announcements that the film would be adapted as a Broadway show drew skepticism and derision, even from Carter Beane, who adapted the script for the musical.

+Novice producer Robert Ahrens, then an assistant at Paramount Pictures, came up with the idea of adapting the film to the stage, and secured the rights to the film and its songs.
+According to a New York Times article, "he then 'stalked' Douglas Carter Beane, his choice for librettist, until the playwright’s initial no turned to a yes."

 According to Beane, in rewriting the script for the musical, he was influenced not only by the 1980 Xanadu film, but also by the 1981 fantasy film Clash of the Titans, prompting him to add the subplot "in which Kira's jealous sister-muses doom her to fall in love with a mortal, incurring the wrath of their father, Zeus".
 He has noted that the stage musical focuses more on the Greek mythology plotlines but has "a lot of [parody] references to the movie".

 The score retains the hits from the film and also includes new arrangements by Eric Stern of "I'm Alive", "Magic", "Suddenly", and "Dancin'", as well as integrating two classic Electric Light Orchestra songs, "Strange Magic" and "Evil Woman", plus Farrar's "Have You Never Been Mellow", a mid-1970s hit for Olivia Newton-John, who starred in the original film.